Back to Blog

 Software Consultancy

-5 min read
+6 min read

 Speed to Market Trumps Theoretical Perfection

 The most important criterion for an MVP tech stack is how fast it lets your team ship and iterate.
-A startup that launches a TypeScript Next.js app in six weeks will learn more from real users than a team that spends six months designing a perfect microservices architecture.
-Choose technologies your team already knows well, even if they are not the most fashionable choice.
+A startup that launches a TypeScript and Next.js app in six weeks will learn more from real users than a team that spends six months designing a perfect microservices architecture no one has validated a need for yet.

 Think About Your Hiring Pool

 The best tech stack is one you can hire for.
-Choosing a niche language or framework might be technically superior, but if there are only a handful of engineers in the world who know it deeply, you will bottleneck on talent as you grow.
-Mainstream stacks like React, Node.js, Python, and PostgreSQL have deep talent pools and mature ecosystems that reduce long-term risk.
+Choosing a niche language or framework might be technically superior on paper, but if there are only a handful of engineers in the world who know it deeply, you will bottleneck on talent as you grow.

 Scalability Is a Later Problem

-Early-stage startups routinely over-engineer for scale they may never need.
-Building a distributed event-driven system before you have 100 users is a trap.
-Start with a monolith—it is easier to build, deploy, debug, and understand.
-You can always break it apart into services once you know which parts actually need independent scaling.
+A monolith is easier to build, deploy, debug, and understand.
+You can always break it apart into services once you know which parts actually need independent scaling — a decision that is far easier to make correctly with real usage data than with speculation.

 The Role of a Consultancy in Stack Selection

 A software consultancy that has built dozens of MVPs across different domains has seen what works and what does not.
-They can help you avoid the mistakes they have seen repeatedly—over-engineering, premature optimization, and choosing trendy tools that lack production maturity.
-Getting architecture advice before you write a single line of code is one of the highest-leverage investments an early-stage company can make.
+They can help you avoid the mistakes they have seen repeatedly — over-engineering, premature optimization, and choosing trendy tools that lack production maturity.